helmutgranda/nextjs-helmutgranda/posts/as3-convert-function-name-on-the-fly.md

 author: [Helmut]
 tags:
   - Migration
-excerpt: Work In Progress Migration
+exc: Work In Progress Migration
 title: "AS3 Convert function name on the fly"
 date: "2010-07-15"
 categories: